English criminal law: Mens rea

 Mens rea is another Latin phrase, meaning "guilty mind".
 It is the mental element of committing a crime and establishes the element of intent.
-Together with an actus reus, mens rea forms the bedrock of criminal law, although strict liability offenses have encroached on this notion.
+Together with an actus reus, mens rea forms the bedrock of criminal law, although strict liability offences have encroached on this notion.
 A guilty mind means intending to do that which harms someone.
 Intention under criminal law is separate from a person's motive.
 R v Mohan [1975] 2 All ER 193, intention defined as "a decision to bring about... [the actus reus] no matter whether the accused desired that consequence of his act or not."
-In the special case of murder, the defendant must have appreciated (i.e. consciously recognized) that either death or serious bodily harm would be the result of his actions.
+In the special case of murder, the defendant must have appreciated (i.e. consciously recognised) that either death or serious bodily harm would be the result of his actions.
 In R v Woolin, a man in a fit of temper threw his three-month-old son onto a wall, causing head injuries from which he died.
-Although death was certain and the father should have realized, he did not in the least desire that his son be killed or harmed.
+Although death was certain and the father should have realised, he did not in the least desire that his son be killed or harmed.
 The English House of Lords sentenced him for manslaughter, but not murder.
 If a defendant has foresight of death or serious injury the jury may, but is not bound to, find the requisite mens rea.